gregg971/artfully_app/README.md

 If you have a Google Analytics account, you can set the environment variables `GA_ACCOUNT` and `GA_DOMAIN` to enable Google Analytics in Artful.ly OSE.

+### Set Nightly Jobs

+In Herku Scheduler and set the following jobs to run at night at Daily frequently.

+    rake email:daily_report
+    rake email:door_list

 ### Create your first user

 This user will be the organization administrator.
 In a Heroku console, run